ujjwalsu/photography-web/README.md

 ## Project Structure

 Assets folder will contain sub folders `img` for images and `font` for font files.
-A `global.css` file for color values and default typographic sizes. `src` folder for the site's code where every sub-folder is a folder for a page within site. `index.html` and `style.css` in `src` are for homepage.
+A `global.css` file for color values and default typographic sizes.
+Every sub-folder is a folder for a page within site. `index.html` and `style.css` in root are for homepage.

 ```
 ├── ./assets/
-└── ./src/
 ├── about/ -> index.html, style.css
 ├── blog/ -> .. ..
 ├── contact/ -> .. ..
 ├── gallery/ -> .. ..
 ├── index.html
 └── style.css
 ```

 ## Design System